-Pastor Amalia (she/hers) is passionate about helping others live freely and with joy, in order to share God’s love with neighbors and creation.
+Pastor Amalia (she/hers) is passionate about helping others live freely, sharing God’s love with neighbors and creation.
 Drawn to ministry among believers, skeptics, and seekers of all ages, she seeks new ways of telling the true story of God’s love in Jesus Christ for the world.
-Amalia believes Christ-centered communities recognize, understand, and love us for who we are.
-This frees us to live transformed lives with love for ourselves and others.
-As a publicly-identifying bisexual person, Amalia is committed to authentic hospitality, celebrating diversity, and seeking justice for all people.
+Amalia believes Christ-centered communities see us for who we are, freeing us to live transformed lives with love for ourselves and others.
+As a publicly-identifying bisexual person, Amalia is committed to authentic hospitality, celebrating diversity, and seeking justice and belonging for all people.

 Pastor Amalia earned an M.Div at Wartburg Theological Seminary in Dubuque, Iowa and a B.A. in English and Religion at Luther College in Decorah, Iowa.
-Prior to pursuing a call to ordained ministry, she spent over two decades working in the nonprofit sector as an organizer, fundraiser, and executive leader.
-She’s an active member of Proclaim, a professional community for LGBTQIA+ Lutheran ministry leaders.
+Prior to pursuing a call to ordained ministry, she spent a decade working on public policy for Planned Parenthood and a decade as the director of Extraordinary Lutheran Ministries, a nonprofit ministry affirming and equipping LGBTQIA+ Lutheran rostered ministers and seminarians.

-Pastor Amalia and her spouse David Lester moved from Decorah, Iowa with their young "chillhuahua" mix, Cholla.
-They also co-parent three adult humans from David’s first marriage - Oran (he/him), Aidan (he/him), and Finn (they/them), who live in Portland, Decorah, and Chicago.
-Pastor Amalia and David are excited to explore Tucson’s diverse and eclectic culture, natural spaces, food scene, and to be living closer to family in the Southwest and West.
-You will find them hiking, wandering the downtown neighborhoods, seeking out live music, and hosting visiting family and friends.
+Pastor Amalia and her spouse David Lester moved from Decorah, Iowa with their "chillhuahua," Cholla.
+They co-parent three adult humans from David’s first marriage - Oran (he/him), Aidan (he/him), and Heather (she/hers), who live in Decorah, Portland, and Chicago.
+Amalia and David enjoy exploring Tucson, hiking, talking to their dog in ridiculous voices, checking out breweries, and hosting visiting family and friends.